SoftUni/Programming-Basics-Book-Python-EN/chapter-06-nested-loops.md

 ##### The Roof
 * It comprises **asterisks** and **dashes**.
-* At its highest part there are one or two asterisks, depending on whether **n** is even or odd, as well as dashes.
+* At its highest part, there are one or two asterisks, depending on whether **n** is even or odd, as well as dashes.
 * At its lowest part, there are many asterisks and little to no dashes.
 * With each lower row, **the asterisks** increase by 2, and **the dashes** decrease also by 2.